 Want to control your Canon 80D with the DJI Ronin-S gimbal but can’t figure out how to make it work?
-This post is a step-by-step walkthrough on how to set up your Ronin-S, and your Canon 80D so you can start and stop video recording using the record button on your gimbal.
+In this step-by-step guide I’ll show you how to connect your Ronin-S to your camera so you can start and stop video recording using the record button on your gimbal.

-If all you have is the bendy, infrared cable that came with your Ronin-S, this “How-To” article is for you!
-You won’t have focus wheel control, but you can still use the “record” button on your gimbal to start and stop recording with your Canon 80D.
-I hope this tutorial helps you!
+If all you have is the bendy, infrared (IR) cable that came with your Ronin-S, keep reading!
+You won’t get focus wheel control, but be able to use the “record” button on your Ronin-S.

-- Make sure your camera is set to “photo” (not “video”) mode
+- Make sure your camera is set to photo mode (not video mode)

 - Tap the “Drive Mode” icon:

-- Next, go to page 5 of the red “Camera” menu
+- Next, go to tab 5 of the red “Camera” menu

-- Finally, “Enable” the “Remote Control” item (the last item in the list):
+- Enable the “Remote Control” option (the last item in the list):